Applicant Privacy Notice

 As a data subject, you have a number of rights.
 You can:

-If you would like to exercise any of these rights, please contact Wolverhampton Homes HR section on 01902 551275 or email email@example.com
+If you would like to exercise any of these rights, please email Wolverhampton Homes HR team.

 If you believe that the organisation has not complied with your data protection rights, you can complain to the Information Commissioner.